ANS-C01 Network Security, Compliance and Governance Practice Question

 Create an S3 bucket policy with a condition that allows access only from the VPC endpoint.

-Option A is correct because an S3 bucket policy can use the aws:SourceVpce condition key to allow access only from a specific VPC endpoint.
-Option C is correct because a VPC endpoint policy controls what actions principals within the VPC can perform on the S3 bucket.
-Option B is wrong because NACLs are stateless and not designed for this purpose; they control traffic at the subnet level but cannot enforce S3 bucket access.
-Option D is wrong because Security Groups do not apply to VPC endpoints; they are for EC2 instances.
-Option E is wrong because IAM roles do not restrict traffic origin; they grant permissions to identities.
+An S3 bucket policy can use the aws:SourceVpce condition key to allow access only from a specific VPC endpoint, restricting requests to those originating from that endpoint.
+Option C is correct because a VPC endpoint policy controls what actions principals within the VPC can perform on the S3 bucket, providing an additional layer of access control.
+Option A is incorrect because security groups are not supported for gateway VPC endpoints (which are used for S3); they cannot be assigned to such endpoints.
+Option D is incorrect because network ACLs operate at the subnet level and cannot enforce restrictions based on the source VPC or VPC endpoint; they control traffic entering/exiting subnets but do not apply to S3 bucket access directly.
+Option E is incorrect because IAM roles grant permissions to identities (users or services) but do not restrict traffic origin; they do not limit access to traffic from a specific VPC.

 Answer analysis